JumboLove/glove-ui/README.md

 - [ ] Setup domain
 - [ ] Customized `notFound()` for components and general pages
 - [ ] Fix mousedown events not moving the hand cursor
+- [ ] Add disclaimer on button component

 ## Why